R-Tatara/opencv-sample/README.md

 # OpenCV sample

 This script processes images using OpenCV.
-It reads an image or captures a frame from a USB camera, applies preprocessing (grayscale conversion, Gaussian blur, and OtsuÅfs thresholding), and saves the processed image.
+It reads an image or captures a frame from a USB camera, applies preprocessing (grayscale conversion, Gaussian blur, and Otsu's thresholding), and saves the processed image.

 ## Installation